aplteam/Fire/Docs/FireAndRegularExpressions.md

-WORK IN PROGRESS - it would be nice to have this working properly one day
+WORK IN PROGRESS - it would be nice to have this working properly one day{style="color:red;"}

 # Fire and Regular Expression

 Fire supports Regular Expressions (RegEx).
-If your have never used them before you need to invest some time in order to master them.
+If you have never used them before you need to invest some time in order to master them.
 Be warned, it is everything but easy, but you will be rewared: RegEx are extremely powerful and allow you to do things with Fire that cannot be achieved by other means.

 ## Case Study I: Variables assignment